 - Extensive customization options in the ‘System Direction’ menu

-The Dreamcast version of 3rd Strike was particularly significant as it was the only home console version available at the time.
-Its precise mechanics and high skill ceiling have ensured its lasting popularity in the competitive fighting game community.
+The Dreamcast version of 3rd Strike was the only home console version available at the time.
+Its precise mechanics and high skill ceiling have kept it in tournament rotation for decades.
+The Wikipedia article on Street Fighter III: 3rd Strike confirms the game still appears at major events including EVO, reporting that it was voted the 21st-best game of all time by Famitsu readers in 2017.

 The Power Stone series, consisting of Power Stone (1999) and Power Stone 2 (2000), offers a unique, arena-based fighting experience that sets it apart from traditional 2D fighters.